hdzierz/Report_BAF/untitled.md

 - Deepen the usage of Docker where appropriate in our research environment
 - Explore the feasibility of Singularity

 # Outputs for 2015-16

 **Direct outcomes:**

 * Organised a symposium in Charlotte North Carolina in collaboration with UNCC.
 The symposium was sponsored by The Center for Biomedical Engineering and Science (CBES) New Zealand Institute for Plant & Food Research, LTD New Zealand International Research Fund, University of North Carolina at Charlotte, North Carolina Biotechnology Center, North Carolina Research Campus, and the Charlotte Research Institute
 * Reshaping of the high performance compute environment at PFR to be compatible with the new vision (PowerPlant Release 2)
 * Presentations including the Software Carpentry workshops, Best-Practice workshops, and international collaboration such as was done with UNCC and NC-State University in the North Carolina Biotechnology Corridor, USA
 * The documents referenced in the first section above
 * A growing list of 'Best Practice" documents across multiple domains that is addressing the question of "How do we do that here at PFR?"
 * Presentation at the UNCC Research Exchange covering metadata/data management, solutions and principles.
 * Feedback from the CHIPs team on the Metalnx user interface, metadata management policies, and data types produced by PFR scientists.
 * The [process](https://github.com/PlantandFoodResearch/BetterAnalysisFaster/blob/master/doc/milestones/milestone5/pfr-irods-test-setup-notes.md) developed for implementing iRODS server provided by Vladimir Mencl.
 * A [summary of Milestone 5.2](https://github.com/PlantandFoodResearch/BetterAnalysisFaster/blob/master/doc/milestones/milestone5/summary_milestone_5.2.md), which includes decisions made and actions taken to complete this milestone.
+* A documwent draft for the role definitions of data stewards, application stewards as well as a data management coordinator

 **Presentations:**